 Inspection suggests that we could ensure a 50cm horizontal spacing and have the MHVR pipe a little below the flue level so as to be out of the way of the buoyant warm flue gases.

-2012/10/09: A Vent-Axia "Technical Support Advisor" recommended "the tempra for ease of maintenance and replacement" over the HR25, and as to spacing from the flue "although 300mm will be sufficient if you can be 500mm away then this would reduce the risk of backfeed."
+although 300mm will be sufficient if you can be 500mm away then this would reduce the risk of backfeed.

-2012/11/03: having read The Laundry Design Guide, though I do not agree with some of their suggestions such as reintroduction of hot-fill washing machines (hot water simply won't reach many machines before they've filled with the water already in the pipework!), I think that the 8l/s/person target ventilation figure is useful (to keep CO2 levels acceptable at below 1000ppm in the main) and a Tempra is thus about 1 person's worth on trickle, 2 on boost.
+2012-11-03: I have read The Laundry Design Guide.
+Though I do not agree with some of their suggestions such as reintroduction of hot-fill washing machines (hot water simply won't reach many machines before they have filled with the water already in the pipework!), I do think that the 8l/s/person target ventilation figure is useful.
+That would keep CO2 levels acceptable at below 1000ppm in the main, and a Tempra is thus about 1 person's worth on trickle, 2 on boost.
 I suspect we'd mainly manually set boost mode when RH% is getting too high, such as during 'passive drying' of laundry.

 Note that we now have a fairly good idea of the wall construction for future works (such as IWI/superinsulation):